The Latest | Armenia recognizes a Palestinian state, as malnutrition spreads among children in Gaza

 He said flour is the most available foodstuff in north Gaza, and that people need more proteins and fats to keep healthy.

-North Gaza was badly affected by the fighting during the early months of the Israel-Hamas war and continues to suffer food shortages.
+Northern Gaza was badly affected by the fighting during the early months of the Israel-Hamas war and is still suffering food shortages.

 “We are facing a real disaster,” he said adding that more people could die in the coming days if food does not flow into the Gaza Strip.